marythought/fundrazor/README.md

 * add goal and progress to goal to solicitation show page (individual progress)
 * build solicitation show page (this is the individual fundraising page for a campaign. has "donate" button and list of donations and comments, as well as progress to goal)
 * build donation form
-* build campaign index page (show campaigns) -- in progress
+* build campaign index page (show campaigns)
 * validate no negative goals or donations
+* add factory girl and factories for testing
 * add model tests
 * add goal and progress to goal to campaign show page. add # of fundraisers, rank them by amount and # of donations (leaderboard)
 * handle goal met for individual fundraisers and campaigns